||4 miles roundtrip

 Remember, now that you're at the top of the peak, you're only halfway done with the hike!
 Take your time to safely descend, paying special attention on the steep cabled sections.
 On the steepest sections, it may be more comfortable to turn around and face the rock.

 Overall, this hike is a must do for anyone near Phoenix or Tucson.
 While the trail isn't particularly long, the constant climbing and extreme cable-assisted steepness make it a unique and fun challenge.
 I hope you enjoy your hike!
-Let me know what you think in the comments section below and be sure to use #nocoastbestcoast on Twitter
+Connect with me using the social media links below and share your adventures!

 While dogs are allowed on leash in the park, the steepness of this trail (and lack of opposable thumbs to grip the cables) means this hike is not dog friendly.
 Leave any young children at home since this hike is much too difficult and potentially dangerous; adventurous preteens and older will love this hike.